Cruise Ship Tour Schedule

 "Lovely, lovely people.
 The tour took us up the mountain and stopped off at several local beauty spots to take photos.
 We then went down to the beach for more photos and finally to the shop for some authentic Samoan snacks which were absolutely lovely (especially the breadfruit chips!)
 Our tour guides were an absolute delight to be around and were also knowledgeable and helpful.
 They persevered with their efforts to teach us some Samoan words, even though most of us we so old we couldn’t remember much of it, but they spent whole day with smiles on their faces.
 We would recommend these guys to anyone visiting Pago Pago and when they say they are the best, they very probably are!
 Faafetai!" -Craig Ward

 The Aunu'u Island Cultural Excursion is our newest tour for our cruise ship visitors!
 This exclusive tour is only offered through our site for cruis ship visitors and will surely be an experience you won't soon forget!
 After departing the Port, you will take a guided tour in an Aiga Bus through the beautiful Eastern District of Tutuila to the village of Auasi.
 You'll then board a ferry and take a 10 minute ride over to the island of Aunu'u, which was designated as a National Natural Landmark in 1972 (one of seven in American Samoa).
 You will be received by the villagers of Aunu'u in grand style and as is tradition, will participate in an authentic ava ceremony.
 You will then be immersed into fa'asamoa (the Samoan way of life) through cultural demonstrations and have a chance to get some hands-on experience too!
 You'll then have an opportunity to take short guided hikes to tide pools, fresh water wells, the world-famous Aunu'u taro plantations, and listen to the legends of the village as told by the locals.
 Authentic Samoan lunch and entertainment will be provided and once it is all done, we will say our good byes and bring you back to the ship.
-Tour cost USD $120 per person - Tour Length: 5.5 Hours. email firstname.lastname@example.org to request a booking!
+Please note that the transferring from the wharf to the ferry boat can be difficult if your mobility is restricted.
+Tour cost USD $120 per person - Tour Length: 5.5 Hours. email email@example.com to request a booking!

 Are you considering a trip to American Samoa but don't know where to start?
 Look no more!